reetasingh/reetasingh/README.md

 ### Hi there 👋

 I am Reeta (she/her).
-My day job is Software engineer at Salesforce.
+I work as Software engineer at Salesforce.

 - 👯 I’m looking to collaborate on Golang, Python projects
 - Technologies I have worked on